On positive scalar curvature and moduli of curves

 \subsection{Plan of the paper.}

 In Section \ref{np} we give some necessary preliminaries and notations for surface theory.
-In Section \ref{universal} we review some recent developments on the geometry of Teichm\"uller space which will be served as bridges to prove Theorem \ref{mt-1} and \ref{mt-2}.
-In Sections \ref{Ricci-flat} and \ref{dtpsc} we will show that any complete Riemannian metric on the moduli space of surfaces with nonnegative scalar curvature can be deformed an equivalent Riemannian metric of positive scalar curvature.
+In Section \ref{universal} we review some recent developments on the geometry of Teichm\"uller space which will be served as bridges to prove Theorem \ref{mt-1}.
+In Section \ref{dtpsc} we will show that any complete Riemannian metric on the moduli space of surfaces with nonnegative scalar curvature can be deformed an equivalent Riemannian metric of positive scalar curvature.
 Theorem \ref{mt-1} will be proved in Section \ref{proof of 1}.
-And in Section \ref{proof of 2} we will establish Theorem \ref{mt-2}.
+In Section \ref{proof of 2} we will disucss Theorem \ref{mt-2} in details.
 A related open problem will be discussed in Section \ref{question}.

 \begin{acknowledgement} The authors would like to thank E. Leuzinger, G. Yu and S. T. Yau for their interests.
-They are also grateful to B. Farb and S. Weinberger for the conversation on Theorem \ref{mt-2}.
 The first author is supported by an NSF grant.
 The second author is grateful to J. Brock and M. Wolf for their consistent encouragement and help.
 He also would like to acknowledge support from U.S. National Science Foundation grants DMS 1107452, 1107263, 1107367 ``RNMS: Geometric structures And Representation varieties"(the GEAR Network). \end{acknowledgement}